-A lot of people are confused about Eastman guitars.
-They wonder if they make a decent guitar for the money?
-Why are their negative reviews?
+They often wonder if they make a decent guitar for the money.

 We’ve seen a lot of negative reviews online and in forums, but we have also heard from some very happy customers who love their Eastman guitars.

-Are these guitars actually worth considering as an option if you’re looking to buy a new guitar.
+Are these guitars worth considering as an option if you’re looking to buy a new guitar?

-We understand that you want an honest review so we have tested out some of the most popular models to find out what people liked or disliked about them.
+We understand that you want an honest review so we will look at some of the most popular models to find out what people liked or disliked about them.

-In this guide we will try to answer all your questions about Eastman Guitars so that you can make an informed decision when it comes time to purchase your next instrument.
+In this guide, we will try to answer all your questions about Eastman Guitars so that you can make an informed decision when it comes time to purchase your next instrument.

 We will review some of their most popular models, talk about what people like and don’t like about them, and then answer some frequently asked questions that people have about these guitars.

-We hope that by reading this article you’ll feel more confident when deciding if an Eastman guitar is right for you or not!
+We hope that by reading this article you’ll feel more confident when deciding if an Eastman acoustic guitar is right for you or not!

-Eastman Guitars History
+Eastman Guitars History and Quality

 As an accomplished flutist from Beijing, Qian Ni founded Eastman Strings in 1992 after graduating from the Boston University School of Music.